 Failing to Seal Shutter Fastening Holes

-For stucco homes and other types of exterior siding, there is also a notable concern about drilling holes into the outside of the house.
-You see, moisture can potentially seep into the drill holes themselves, allowing damp and rot to enter the walls which opens the way to far more long-term water damage problems than most would imagine over a few screw-holes.
+For stucco homes and other types of exterior cladding, there is also a notable concern about drilling holes into the outside of the house.
+As, moisture can potentially seep into the drill holes themselves, allowing damp and rot to enter the walls which opens the way to far more long-term water damage problems than most would imagine over a few screw-holes.

-But take it from the shutter experts, shutter installation mistakes have lead to pinpoint water damage in the past.
-The key is to create the smallest hole possible for your shutter fastening screws and to seal up the holes when you're done.
+But take it from the shutter experts, shutter installation mistakes have led to pinpoint water damage in the past.
+The key is to create the smallest hole possible for your shutter fastening screws and to seal up the holes when you’re done.
 How?
-Start by pre-drilling each hole so that you're not ripping your way in the first time with the screw.
-Then use a dollop of silicone sealant in the hole when you apply the screw so that it seals itself right back in when the shutters are fully installed.
+Start by pre-drilling each hole so that you’re not ripping your way in the first time with the screw.
+Then use a dollop of silicone sealant in the hole when you insert the screw so that it seals the hole.

-Each shutter needs a certain amount of support to hold it fast, to support the weight, and to ensure the shutters are resistant to high the high winds of Australian storms.
-To provide that support, you need to strike a balance between number of supports or "blocks" and depth of screws.
+Each shutter needs a certain amount of support to hold it securely, to support the weight, and to ensure the shutters are resistant to high the high winds of storms.
+To provide that support, you need to strike a balance between number of supports or “blocks” and depth of screws.
 This is especially important when you are installing shutters on manufactured stone exteriors, brick, or other hard surfaces that are difficult to drill through.
-Always consult with your shutter providers to be certain how many supports you need, how close together they must be, and how to install supports given the type of exterior home siding or cladding you may have.

 4. Choosing the Wrong Paint for Your Shutters